Whats new in 2210

 Filters are an enormously helpful tool in Intune.
 Microsoft supports filters for more and more configurations.
 Also in this release a support was added namely for app configuration policies.
 How you can use them I will show you now:

-• Open the MEM Portal and Navigate to Apps
+• Open the Intune admin center and Navigate to Apps

 • Select App configuration policies